jbaker8935/switcheroo/design.md

   churn.
 - Checks for win conditions using per-row connectivity and populates `win_path_t` so the renderer can highlight the victory path.
+- Executes the connectivity search with a 24-bit frontier mask so the queue reuse avoids frame-time `memset` churn on the 65C02.
+- Precomputes per-cell bit masks for the victory span so repeated win checks avoid runtime shifting on the 65C816 path.
 - Maintains `white_winning_rows` and `black_winning_rows` counters that track
   player occupancy across rows two through seven, enabling win checks to short-circuit before launching the connectivity search.
+- Tracks `white_swapped_count`, `black_swapped_count`, and aggregate
+  `swapped_count` so swap-aware heuristics can query the board state without rescanning all cells.
 - Seeds win detection from row index one and targets row index six (rows two through seven in 1-based terms) so forced-win analysis aligns with the official puzzle definitions.